Knowmad211/Crowdfunding_ETL/README.md

 6. [Results](#results)

 ## Required Libraries
-For the data extraction and transformation portion of this project (python), the following libraries were utilized:
+For the data extraction and transformation portion of this project (Python), the following libraries were utilized:
 * Pandas
 * Numpy

-For the loading the data into a database, the SQL Schema is written to be run using PostgreSQL (see installation section if needed)
+For the loading of the data into a database, the SQL Schema is written to be run using PostgreSQL (see installation section if needed).

 ## Installation
 Brief instructions on how to install the project or its dependencies.